Clinical = hands-on experience in the industry

 - Open to Juniors or Seniors only

 - Spring semester only.
-Schedule depends on location – May use evenings or weekends for skills and clinical hours plus one class period per day for online work.
+The schedule depends on location – May use evenings or weekends for skills and clinical hours plus one class period per day for online work.

 - (2) High School credits

-Students interested in taking this course should click here and carefully read the 2018-2019 CNA syllabus.
+Students interested in taking this course should click here and carefully read the 2019-2020 CNA syllabus (link below).